 Recommendation ITU-T G.672 provides a description of the relevant characteristics of multi-degree reconfigurable optical add/drop multiplexer (MD-ROADM) network elements.
 The MD-ROADM is intended to be used in optical networks based on dense wavelength division multiplexing (DWDM), to enhance network scalability and to support enhanced service provisioning and resilience features.
-This Recommendation also provides classification criteria and a list of optical transfer parameters (without values in the current version) for MD-ROADMs.
-In this version of this Recommendation, characteristics, classification criteria and optical transfer parameters are applied to MD-ROADMs appropriate for fixed DWDM grid applications.
+This Recommendation also provides classification criteria and a list of optical transfer parameters for MD-ROADMs.
+In this version of this Recommendation, characteristics, classification criteria and optical transfer parameters are applied to MD-ROADMs appropriate for both fixed and flexible DWDM grid applications.